 Vector images are created in an entirely different way.
 Rather than using a grid system of colored squares, vector images use mathematical language to describe points, lines, and curves.
 No matter how much a vector image is enlarged, lines and objects remain perfectly smooth and crisp.
-In graphic design, vectors are typically used to create logos.
-The same vector logo can be printed on a business card or enlarged to fill a billboard—without losing quality and detail.
+In the worlds of graphic and web design, vectors are typically used to create logos, icons, and illustrations.
+The same vector image can be printed on a business card or enlarged to fill a billboard—without losing quality and detail.

-- Working with vector objects — on Adobe’s Help Site (notice that the tutorial information is nested into four sections)
+- Working with vector objects — on Adobe’s Help Site (notice that the tutorial information is nested into six sections)

 - Creating an icon in Fireworks

-- Observe the behavior of smart guides and layers
+- Observe the behavior of guides and layers

 Fireworks is an object-based editing application.
 One strength of the application is its ability to deal with vector and raster components in the same image.
 Unfortunately, Fireworks has a couple of conventions that could be confusing or misleading: